 Unfortunately, these ISPs do not have great track records of respecting their users’ privacy rights.
 Verizon was fined for using “supercookies” to track their users’ activity on the Internet.
 These cookies would remain, even if you cleared cookies from your browser.
 Meanwhile, AT&T tried to argue that privacy was a premium service.
 It charged its users 50% more for its monthly service if they opted out of letting AT&T sell their data to third parties.

 These abuses have finally gotten the government’s attention.
 The FTC is investigating how ISPs handle personal data, specifically how they aggregate and anonymize it, how long they retain it, and whether they share it with any third parties.
 The state of Maine went even further when they passed a law forbidding ISPs from selling personal data without an individual’s express permission.
+And the California Consumer Privacy Act took effect on Jan.
+1, 2020, which gives California residents the right to opt out of having their data sold.
+This has inspired a flurry of other states to consider similar privacy protection legislation.

 How to protect your IP address